 Kateri was known as a skilled worker, who was diligent and patient.
 However, she refused to marry when her adoptive parents proposed a suitor to her.
 They punished her by giving her more work to do, but she did not give in.
 Instead, she remained quiet and hard working.
 Eventually they were forced to relent and accept that she had no interest in marriage.

-At age 19, baptized as Catherine, Kateri Tekakwitha converted to Catholicism, the religion of her mother, taking a vow of chastity and pledging to marry only Jesus Christ.
+At age 19, she converted to Catholicism, the religion of her mother.
+She took the name Kateri, which is Catherine in Mohawk.
+She also took a vow of chastity and pledging to marry only Jesus Christ.
 Her decision was very unpopular with her people.
 To avoid persecution, she traveled to a Christian native community south of Montreal.